 - maintenance of the engine and the workload demand on the machine.

-Where exposure to diesel fumes might occur
+Where could exposure to diesel fumes occur?

 Exposure to diesel fumes in the workplace may occur where diesel operated heavy vehicles are being used, or in high use work areas where vehicles may be arriving or leaving regularly such as car parks, depots or toll booths.
 Exposure is also common in construction sites and garages as diesel-operated machinery may be stationary while being used.